Radiation therapy (also called radiotherapy) typically uses targeted, high-energy X-rays to kill cancer cells.

 Learn more about talking with your health care provider.

-The National Comprehensive Care Network (NCCN), American Society of Clinical Oncology (ASCO) and the American Society for Radiation Oncology (ASTRO) are three respected organizations that regularly update and post their radiation therapy guidelines online.
-The National Cancer Institute (NCI) also has overviews of treatment options.
+The National Comprehensive Cancer Network (NCCN), the American Society of Clinical Oncology (ASCO) and the American Society for Radiation Oncology (ASTRO) are respected organizations that regularly review and update their guidelines.

-Radiation therapy after lumpectomy lowers the risk of breast cancer recurrence and increases the chances of survival [4,13].
-In most cases, it is recommended after lumpectomy.
+Radiation therapy after lumpectomy lowers the risk of breast cancer recurrence and increases the chances of survival .
+It’s usually recommended after lumpectomy.

-Don’t hesitate to ask for help from your co-survivors or contact organizations that offer help with transportation, lodging, child care or elder care.
-It is very important to complete your radiation therapy without gaps or delays.
+Don’t hesitate to ask for help.
+It’s important to complete your radiation therapy without gaps or delays.

 Learn more about the importance of following your breast cancer treatment plan.